spikelynch/CalcyteJS/README.md

 ```

+Calcyte will generate:

-Calcyte will generate a CATALOG.xlsx file in each directory.
+-  a CATALOG_$dir.xlsx file in each directory (this is for humans to fill in with
+   metadata about the data)

+-  An index.html file summarizing the data using metadata from CATALOG_$dir.xlsx

+-  A CATALOG.json file containing JSON-LD metadata derived from the CATALOG* files plus some basic file-format information.

+See the examples in ```test_data```.

 TODO: Instructions for filling in the CATALOG files.